Ballerini-Theme/hyper/INSTALL.md

 #### Install using Hyper

-Open your Hyper Terminal and type:
+Open your Hyper Terminal and type it:

 ```
 $ hyper i hyper-ballerini-theme